xuankimtran/docs-1/pages/katalon-analytics/docs/kt-op-installation.md

 7. Sign in using the recently created account.

 8. Now, you are at the TestOps On-Premise Dashboard, and you can start by creating a new organization and inviting your team members to collaborate.

+> Note: You need to configure mail server in order to send and receive email notification.
+[Learn more] ()